 Amazing Corn Mazes at Family-Friendly New Jersey Farms

-Get ready… get set … get lost in an amazing New Jersey corn maze!
-The Garden State is home to oodles of spectacular corn mazes, ranging from massive 10-acre labyrinths to simpler, child-friendly courses, including hay bale mazes just right for toddlers and preschoolers.
+Ready … set … it's time to get lost in a New Jersey corn maze!
+The Garden State is home to oodles of spectacular corn mazes, ranging from massive 10-acre labyrinths to simple, child-friendly courses, including hay bale mazes just right for toddlers and preschoolers.
 Games, clues, and even techie bonuses enhance many of the more elaborate maze experiences.
 Got a tween or teen?
-Check out haunted corn mazes that are open after hours for a spooky, nighttime adventure.
+Some offer haunted corn mazes after hours for a spooky, nighttime adventure.

-Most corn mazes in New Jersey open in mid-September, but please check the websites for specific hours, prices, and age requirements.
+Most corn mazes in New Jersey open in mid-September.
 Some are open on weekdays, while others are weekends-only.
 Be sure to click through to each venue's website for updated safety and reservation guidelines.

 Tons of fall fun awaits at A. Casola Farms.
-In the daytime, have a blast with the five-acre corn maze, a petting zoo, pony and hayrides, and pumpkin picking.
+In the daytime, have a blast with the 5-acre corn maze, a petting zoo, pony and hayrides, and pumpkin picking.
 For the more daring—and perhaps older—audience, come back at night for the Corn Walk of Terror, Travis County Junkyard, House of Horrors, and Haunted Hayride.
-Daytime corn maze entry begins Saturday, September 21, 2019 (continuing weekends through Halloween), while night attractions debut on Friday, September 27, 2019.

 The 10-acre corn maze at Alstede Farms is a serious challenge.

-Each year, Alstede Farms brings tons of autumn fun, including a 10-acre corn maze that this year features an Adventures in Chester theme!
-Check it out during the day, or experience it at night with the Harvest Moon Hayride and Night Time Corn Maze, too.
-Open daily, Alstede also offers wagon rides to apple and pumpkin picking, a petting zoo, bounce house, pony rides, and more.
+Each year, Alstede Farms brings tons of autumn fun, including a 10-acre corn maze.
+Open daily, Alstede also offers wagon rides to apple and pumpkin picking, a petting zoo, a wagon train, pony rides, and more.

 Climb aboard the Delaware River Railroad Excursions' steam locomotive to take a ride to an awesome corn maze.
-The family will have a blast navigating this corn maze with 12 checkpoints along the way.
-Pack a picnic lunch and have the kids burn more energy on the cow bounce house.
-The train runs weekends through the end of October.
+Families have a blast navigating this corn maze with 12 checkpoints along the way.
+Pack a picnic lunch and enjoy a picnic.
+The train runs weekends through the end of September.

 Etsch Farms' corn maze theme is still a secret.

-Head back to the early 1900s for New Jersey's longest-running corn maze at this living history farm, covering four acres with numerous paths.
-Clues help visitors puzzle their way out.
+Head back to the early 1900s at New Jersey's longest-running corn maze at this living history farm, covering four acres with numerous paths.
+Clues help visitors find their way out.
 More fall farm fun includes a pumpkin patch, hayrides, and food.

 We never found the right way out of Ort Farms' maze, but maybe you'll have better luck!
 Photo by Laurie Rein

-Ort celebrates fall with its "Hope" corn maze, a partnership with Laurens Hope Foundation, a program benefiting brain-injured children.
 This basic but challenging corn maze offers visitors an adventure of twists and turns along the path.
 A small hay maze, hayride, train ride, farm animals, and pumpkin patch round out the Ort fall experience.
-The corn maze opens September 7.

 This Atlantic County mega-maze spans about 10 acres and features a creative Who Dunit? maze adventure combined with Maize-o-poly and cornundrum puzzles.
-There are even flashlight maze entries at night.
+Past seasons have included flashlight maze entries at night.
 Other fall farm events include hayrides, a pumpkin patch, and races for the full country effect.
-The maze will be open September 28 through October 26, but note that the farm is closed Sundays through Wednesdays.

 This farm has it all, including a petting zoo, hayrides, pumpkin patch, and yes, a corn maze (plus an easier hay maze for younger kids).
 Don't forget to grab an apple cider doughnut on your way out!

 With so many mazes to choose from at Stony Hill, you may never find your way out of there!
-Explore the 10-acre corn maze, with this year's theme, "BEE Amazed"; or try a simpler, one-acre corn maze, a rope maze, and tile maze.
-Plus, partake in a life-size agricultural Candyland game, and let the kids burn energy in the Noah’s Ark playground.
+Explore the 10-acre corn maze, with this year's theme, Amazed by Weather; or try a simpler, one-acre corn maze, a rope maze, and tile maze.
 Mazes are open daily through mid-November.
-(Strollers are permitted but not recommended due to the difficult terrain.)
+(Strollers are permitted but not recommended due to the rugged terrain.)

 This post was originally published in 2016 and has been updated since